-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated February 17, 2004 relating to the financial statements, which appears in SIGA Technologies, Inc.'s Annual Report on Form 10-KSB for the year ended December 31, 2003.
-We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We hereby consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement on Form S-3 of our report dated February 17, 2004 relating to the financial statements, which appears in SIGA Technologies, Inc.'s Annual Report on Form 10-KSB for the year ended December 31, 2003.
+We also consent to the reference to us under the heading "Experts" in such Registration Statement